sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 feeling at its core.

 But they are changed.
 They have been on an adventure, they've seen things, done things.
-They are masters of a new way of existing, unafraid of crossing into the previously uncomfortable world beyond their "home".
+They are now masters of a new way of existing, unafraid of crossing into the previously alien world beyond their "home".

 Mark your final *Good Bank* point if you can hit this note.